Sociology (World) A-level

 How does Sociology differ from Psychology?

-There are endless specific careers linked with Sociology (please see below) however, we're eager to ensure you develop a range of 'transferable skills' that you can draw upon throughout the rest of your career, regardless of whether Sociology becomes your career goal or not.
+There are endless specific careers linked with Sociology (please see below), however we're eager to ensure you develop a range of 'transferable skills' that you can draw upon throughout the rest of your career, regardless of whether Sociology becomes your career goal or not.

 These skills include: